EslamAbuElfetouh/TMDB/README.md

 ### 1. UIComponents
    - **Responsibility:**
-     - Houses reusable UI components.
+     - Has the reusable UI components.

 ### 2. NetworkKit
    - **Responsibility:**